-The Office of Financial Aid is located in the Hart-Science building on the Lincoln campus and in the main academic building on the Normal campus.
-Contact a Financial Aid representative by calling 217-735-7231.
+The Office of Financial Aid is located in the Hart Science Building on the Lincoln campus and in the main academic building on the Normal site.
+Contact a Financial Aid representative by calling (217) 735-7231.

 General Financial Aid Information